Laurence Irving (physiologist): Life and education

 Irving was born in Boston, Massachusetts on 3 May 1895.
 He started his university education at Bowdoin College, where he gained a Bachelor of Science degree in 1916.
 Directly after graduation from Bowdoin he entered Harvard University where he obtained an MA in physiology in 1917.
 Following completion of his war service, Irving began a PhD at Stanford University.

 Irving commenced his teaching career at Stanford in 1925 when he was appointed as an instructor.
 In 1928, he accepted a post as associate professor at the University of Toronto in the Department of Physiology.
 In 1931, he was appointed professor of experimental biology at Toronto.
 He remained in Toronto until 1937.

 After leaving Canada, Irving spent the next 12 years teaching and researching at Swarthmore College, as a professor in the Department of Biology and chairman of their Zoology Department.
-While at Swarthmore, Irving began to correspond with the Norwegian biologist Per F. Scholander, and had assisted August Krogh in arranging for Scholander to receive a Rockefeller fellowship.
+While at Swarthmore, Irving began to correspond with the Norwegian biologist Per Fredrik Scholander, and had assisted August Krogh in arranging for Scholander to receive a Rockefeller fellowship.
 The fellowship was awarded for a collaboration on diving physiology between Scholander and Irving.
 When World War II broke out leaving Scholander stranded in Norway, Irving and Krogh managed to arrange for Scholander's urgent immigration.
 This would prove to be a profitable academic relationship for both Scholander and Irving, as they continued to collaborate until Irving's death.

 In 1947, after returning to Swarthmore from his war service, Irving was appointed scientific director at the then-new Naval Arctic Research Laboratory in Barrow, Alaska.
 Two years later he was appointed the chief of the physiology section of the Arctic Health Research Center in Anchorage, where he began his pioneering research into arctic biology.

 In November 1962, the National Academy of Sciences recommended the creation of the Institute of Arctic Biology.
 Irving was then appointed its first head, remaining in post until stepping down in 1966.
 He remained an advisory scientific director there and regularly attended seminars until his death in 1979.

 In 1968 Irving was conferred an honorary Doctor of Science degree from the University of Alaska.

 Irving was given the Arctic Institute of North America's Fellows Award in 1974 for "long and distinguished research in physiology of arctic life".

 He died on 20 November 1979 in Fairbanks, Alaska, aged 84.